-Russia’s currency hits the lowest level since beginning of the war in Ukraine
+Russia’s currency hits the lowest level since the early weeks of the war in Ukraine

 Oreshkin said Russia’s central bank has “all the tools necessary” to stabilize the situation and said he expected normalization shortly.

-At a press conference Friday, central bank deputy director Alexei Zabotkin said the bank is adhering to a floating exchange rate because “it allows the economy to effectively adapt to changing external conditions.”
+The bank is adhering to a floating exchange rate because “it allows the economy to effectively adapt to changing external conditions,” central bank deputy director Alexei Zabotkin told reporters Friday.

+Analysts say the weakening of the ruble is being driven by increased defense spending — leading imports to rise — and falling exports, particularly in the oil and natural gas sector.
+Importing more and exporting less means a smaller trade surplus, which typically weighs on a country’s currency.

+The Russian economy is now “working on different types of state orders related to the war, such as textile enterprises, pharmaceuticals and the food industry,” said Alexandra Prokopenko, nonresident scholar at the Carnegie Russia Eurasia Center and a former Russian central bank official.

+Pivoting the entire economy to a war footing not only drives up imports but also raises the prospect of worsening inflation, she said.

-Days earlier, the central bank said it would stop buying foreign currency on the domestic market until the end of the year to try to prop up the ruble and reduce volatility.
+To help lessen that prospect, the central bank said last week that it would stop buying foreign currency on the domestic market until the end of the year to try to prop up the ruble and reduce volatility.

 Russia typically sells foreign currency to counter any shortfall in revenue from oil and natural gas exports and buys currency if it has a surplus.

+The central bank also enacted a big increase of 1% to its key interest rate last month, saying inflation is expected to keep rising and the fall in the ruble is adding to the risk.
+Zabotkin indicated that the rate — now at 8.5% — could be hiked again at the next meeting on Sept.
+15.

 In January, the ruble traded at about 66 to the dollar but lost about a third of its value in subsequent months.